Department of Academics | Meeting the Needs of ALL Learners

-Engineering, Technology, Business, Family & Consumer Science and Computer Education consists of several subject areas: business education, career education, computer studies, cooperative education, engineering/technology education, and family and consumer sciences.
-Classes in all of the subjects include hands-on experiences designed to help students make the connection between academic theory and practical applications for the real world.
-While these subjects encompass a wide variety of competencies and information, they are bound together by the common thread of College and Career Readiness Skills, and meet the high school graduation requirements for Practical Arts as outlined by the New Jersey State Department of Education.
+Engineering, Computer Science, Technology Education, Business Education, and Family & Consumer Science: Classes in all of the subjects with the practical arts include hands-on experiences designed to help students make the connection between academic theory and practical applications for the real world.
+While these subjects encompass a wide variety of competencies and information, they are bound together by the common thread of College and Career Readiness Skills and meet the high school graduation requirements for Practical Arts as outlined by the New Jersey State Department of Education.
 Their main purpose is to educate students to meet the challenges ahead of them, whether they plan to start a career immediately after high school or to continue their education.

 Computer Science/Literacy-Computers are used as a tool for learning at all grade levels.
-In the elementary schools, the computer literacy program includes hands-on learning activities that enhance and reinforce classroom skills.
+In elementary schools, the computer literacy program includes hands-on learning activities that enhance and reinforce classroom skills.

-Each elementary school has classroom computers and a computer laboratory, where students are taught basic keyboarding and how to use various types of software.
-(Please see Library/Media Program for additional information.)
+Each elementary school has classroom computers and a computer laboratory, where students are taught keyboarding, the appropriate use of applications, Internet safety, coding, and how to apply computer skills to solve real-world problems.

-Cooperative Education-Cooperative education gives East Brunswick High School students who are 16 or older the opportunity to have part-time jobs that suit their aptitudes, interests and career choices.
+Cooperative Education-Cooperative education gives East Brunswick High School students who are 16 or older the opportunity to have part-time jobs that suit their aptitudes, interests, and career choices.
 The students attend school in the morning for a minimum of five periods a day and work for standard wages in the afternoon for a minimum of 15 hours a week.
 The classroom and workstation are closely integrated, each reinforcing the other.
 Cooperating employers are carefully selected to provide the most up-to-date training available.
 The State Department of Education, in cooperation with the State Department of Labor, has established criteria that a prospective employer must meet to qualify.
 Students may choose cooperative education as a means of earning and saving money for college or for learning a skill that leads directly to employment after high school.